 Phillip Klapwijk, analyst with Precious Metals Insights (PMI) in Hong Kong, previous Executive Chairman of Thomson Reuters GFMS and consultant for the World Gold Council, has stated:

 … a good part of the withdrawals represent gold that is used purely for financing and other end-uses that are not equivalent to real consumption.

-Needless to say I don’t agree for the reasons just mentioned regarding gold leasing and round tripping.
+Needless to say I don’t agree for the reasons just mentioned regarding gold leasing (speculators and miners borrowing gold will never withdraw the metal).
 Am I the only one?
 No. When Na Liu of CNC Asset Management Ltd, visited the SGE in May 2014 he spoke to the President of the SGE Transaction Department.
 From Na:

 First, the withdrawal data reflects the actual gold wholesales in China.
 In 2013, the total gold withdrawal from the SGE vaults amounted to 2,196.96 tonnes.
 The President of SGE Transaction Department (The President) said: “This 2,200 tonnes of gold, after leaving our vaults, they entered thousands of Chinese households in the form of jewellery and investment purchases.”

 … Second, none of the 2,200 tonnes of gold was bought by the Chinese central bank.
 The President said: “The PBOC does not buy gold through the SGE.”